 FOREX-Euro dips before Lagarde speaks but hopes for tariff reprieve lend support

-The euro edged down on Monday as investors awaited Christine Lagarde's first speech as European Central Bank president, but hopes that the United States may choose not to impose tariffs on auto imports kept it near its highest level in weeks.
-Lagarde gives her first speech on Monday as ECB chief, and markets are assuming she will stick with the easy policy script of her predecessor, Mario Draghi.
+The euro edged down on Monday as investors awaited Christine Lagarde's first speech as European Central Bank president, but it kept near its highest level in weeks on hopes that the United States may opt not to impose tariffs on auto imports.
+Lagarde delivers her first address on Monday as ECB chief, and markets are assuming she will stick with the easy policy script of her predecessor, Mario Draghi.

-U.S. Commerce Secretary Wilbur Ross said in an interview published on Sunday that Washington may not need to impose tariffs on imported vehicles later this month after holding "good conversations" with automakers in the European Union, Japan and Korea.
+U.S. Commerce Secretary Wilbur Ross said in an interview published on Sunday that Washington may not need to slap tariffs on imported vehicles later this month after holding "good conversations" with automakers in the European Union, Japan, and Korea.
 The tariffs have already been delayed once by six months, and trade experts say that could happen again.

 "That could lift the cloud over German manufacturing," said Kenneth Broux, corporate forex strategist at Societe Generale.
 "It could help to lift sentiment a lot" in the euro area, he said, adding that he was "not convinced that we'll hear a lot of policy direction substance" from Lagarde on Monday.

+The fact that Germany's manufacturing sector remained stuck in recession and that factory activity across the eurozone contracted sharply in October failed to dent the optimism, with the euro staying unchanged after data.
+"If the U.S. were to proceed with the implementation of these tariffs, it would mark a dramatic escalation in U.S.-EU trade tensions and would be significantly negative for risk sentiment," said MUFG analysts in a note to clients, though analysts "consider this to be an unlikely move."

-The euro was last trading down 0.15% on the day at $1.1150 but close to the $1.1180 high it reached last month.
+The euro was last trading down slightly at $1.1163 but close to the $1.1180 high, it reached last month.
 The shared currency rose as the dollar weakened on views that the U.S. economy was starting to show signs of a slowdown, prompting investors to expect more interest rate cuts from the Federal Reserve.

+The U.S. currency also lost its appeal as a safe-haven currency as investors' hopes rose that a 16-month long trade war between the United States and China could soon reach an end.
+World stock markets rallied, denting demand for safe-haven investments after the world's two largest economies both said on Friday they had made progress in talks aimed at defusing a protracted trade war.
+U.S. officials said a Phase-1 deal could be signed this month.

+The Chinese yuan, as a result, rose to a 12-week high of 7.0225 against the greenback in the offshore market as investors' risk sentiment continued to improve.
+The New Zealand dollar, sensitive to risk sentiment, also jumped by the same extent to a 12-week high of 0.6466 against the dollar and was last trading up 0.1% at 0.6435.

 Also Read: First day on the job for ECB chief Christine Lagarde